 Potting soil is more expensive than garden soil.
-This is because potting soil has to be processed from mixture of different ingredients.
+This is because potting soil has to be processed from a mixture of different ingredients.
 Garden soil can just be dug up and sold with a bit of mixing.
-A bag of potting soil may be $5 to $25, depending on the brand, quality, et cetera.
+A bag of potting soil may cost $5 to $25, depending on the brand, quality, et cetera.

 Garden soil may not be much cheaper by the bag than potting soil, but it has the advantage of bulk discounts.
 A yard of garden soil is usually around $40-$50.
 So, you can fill a pickup truck bed with garden soil for fifty bucks, or you can buy three bags of potting soil for fifty bucks.
-If you need a lot of volume, cost will be a huge factor!
+If you need a lot of volumes, the cost will be a huge factor!

 Always ask questions to get to the root of where your soil is actually coming from.
 Was it mined sustainably by some you know just down the road?
 Or is it mostly made of composted cow poop from a giant feedlot a thousand miles away?
 It’s worth asking the question.

-Garden soil has a very wide range of characteristics like pH, salt content, and even metals.
+Garden soil has a very wide range of characteristics, like pH, salt content, and even metals.
 High-quality potting soil is much more tightly controlled.
 Potting mix is formulated to have specific characteristics for specific applications.
 While not every batch can be exactly the same, there should be a pretty narrow variability in decent potting soil.

 Plants in containers have different needs than the same plant would have in a natural setting.
 Potting soil should be used in all indoor gardening applications and even potted plants outdoors.
 Potting soil doesn’t contain any heavy soil minerals (tiny little rocks) or living organisms that could be a bother indoors.